 1. You have high self-awareness

-They are well aware of their strengths, weaknesses, emotions, feelings, why they are doing what they are doing and areas of improvement.
+Leaders with high EQ are well aware of their strengths, weaknesses, emotions, feelings, why they are doing what they are doing and areas of improvement.
 They don’t hesitate to seek feedback from their seniors.

 Thus, they have mental clarity and move ahead with confidence.
 Keep learning and developing new skills.
 They can speak in a straight, non-defensive manner.
 Consequently, they are more productive and positive at the workplace, which makes them a center of attention.
 Others look forward to them for suggestions and inspiration.